By Russ and Tiña De Maris

 Should I carry water in my freshwater tank when traveling?
 If I do, is there anything special I should do?

 It’s a question that comes up a lot among new RVers.
 The “right” answer (and there isn’t really a “right” or “wrong” one here) depends on your RV lifestyle.

 First, a bit about water: In the RV world you need to remember – it’s heavy.
 At eight pounds to the gallon, a typical 30-gallon freshwater tank will boost the weight of your tow (or of your motorhome) by almost 250 pounds.
-With the price of fuel these days, that’s no small consideration.
+With the price of fuel, that’s no small consideration.
 If your rig is already near the “limit” of its gross vehicle weight, casting off 250 pounds is a way to lighten up quickly.

 But then there’s that lifestyle question.
 Are you headed out with your RV to boondock away from utilities?
 If you are, and there’s no water close to your boondocking location, you may have no choice but to travel with the water on board.

 On the other hand, if you’re headed for an RV resort with full hookups, or a campground with a “known” good water supply, you can skate in and fill up (or hook up) on arrival.
 There are some RVers who disdain this idea.
 Many are the stories of RVers arriving at the campground only to find that water supply is “down” for a couple of days, or tastes so bad that it’s nearly unfit for consumption.